Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Goedert has averaged zero receiving yards per game in his two career matchups against the Buccaneers, 55.5 fewer than his over/under for Sunday's game.
+- Goedert is averaging zero receiving yards per game in two career matchups against the Buccaneers, 52.5 fewer than his receiving yards prop bet over/under for Sunday's game (52.5).

 - Goedert has not caught a touchdown pass against the Buccaneers.

-- With 26 passing TDs conceded this year, the Buccaneers defense is ranked 13th in the league.
+- With 26 passing TDs conceded this year, the Buccaneers defense is ranked 13th in the NFL.

 Recent Performances

-- Goedert did not record a catch in Week 18 versus the Cowboys.
+- Goedert did not have a catch in Week 18 versus the Cowboys.

-- Goedert has totaled 99 receiving yards (33.0 per game), hauling in eight passes on 11 targets over his last three games.
+- Over his last three outings, Goedert has caught eight passes for 99 yards.
+He was targeted 11 times, and averaged 33.0 yards per game.

 Goedert's Philadelphia Teammates